athanzli/PASCode/README.md

 ### Step 2: Balance donor numbers via subsampling

-Skip this step if subject numbers in the contrastive condition pair are already balanced ($\frac{n_{larger}}{n_{smaller}}= 1$).
+Skip this step if subject numbers in the contrastive condition pair are already balanced.

 In our benchmark experiments, we found that DA methods are more accurate for balanced donor numbers between the positive condition ($n_1$) and negative condtion ($n_2$).
-Unless $n_1$ and $n_2$ are highly close, subsampling is almost always recommended to alleviate performance degradation.
+Unless $n_1$ and $n_2$ are extremely close, subsampling is almost always recommended to alleviate performance degradation.

-The (approximate) **rule-of-thumb** regarding whether you should perform this subsampling step:

-if $\frac{n_{larger}}{n_{smaller}}\ge 0.75$, subsample may not be necessary; otherwise, perform subsampling.

-This is particularly necessary for population-level datasets.
+Subject subsampling is particularly necessary for imbalanced population-scale datasets.
 For example, for PsychAD's AD contrast, we have 314 AD subjects and 111 Controls, which is highly imbalanced.
-Running DA and RRA directly on the whole dataset would lead to low accuracy, inhibiting meaningful downstream analysis.
+Running DA and RRA directly would lead to low accuracy, inhibiting meaningful downstream analysis.

-Therefore, in our analysis, we took 100 AD vs. 100 Controls as train set for running DA methods and RRA to get *aggregated phenotype labels*, then trained a GAT model with this train set and a 11 AD vs. 11 Controls validation set (for early stopping to obtain the best model).
-We then use the trained GAT model to infer PAC scores for the whole dataset (i.e., 314 AD vs. 111 Controls).
+Therefore, in our analysis, we took 100 AD vs. 100 Controls as the train set for running DA methods and RRA to get *aggregated phenotype labels*, then trained a GAT model with this train set and a 11 AD vs. 11 Controls validation set (for early stopping to obtain the best model).
+We then used the trained GAT model to infer PAC scores for the whole dataset (i.e., 314 AD vs. 111 Controls).

 ```python
 """This function will automatically subsample subjects to the smaller number in the two conditions.